The eccentricity distribution of wide binaries and their individual measurements: Measuring eccentricity for Gaia wide binaries

 To investigate how these effects affect our results, we conduct a simulation that includes all these effects.
 We now include the physical parameters like distances, masses, and relative velocities in the simulation.
 We consider equal-solar-mass binaries, and their distances are sampled from 10 to 200\,pc with $dN \propto D^2dD$, where $N$ is the cumulative number of wide binaries and $D$ is the distance.
 We adopt a semi-major axis distribution of $dN \propto a^{-1.6}da$ \citep{El-Badry2018b} and a range from 10 to $10^5$\,AU.
-We consider two eccentricity distributions, $\alpha=1$ and $\alpha=0.5$.
+We consider three eccentricity distributions, $\alpha=0.5$, 1, and 1.2.
 After randomly sampling their binary orientation and orbital phase described in Sec.~\ref{sec:projection-effect}, we compute their $v$-$r$ angles, projected separations, projected orbital velocities, and proper motion differences.
 We then adopt a constant $\sigma_{\Delta \mu}=0.1$\masyr, which is the median value of the {\it Gaia} EDR3 wide binary catalog, and then compute $\sigma_\gamma$ using Eq.~\ref{eq:gamma-error}.
 Then we discard binaries that have $\Delta \mu / \sigma_{\Delta \mu} < 3$, the same criterion used in our analysis.
-To mimic the spatial resolution effect, binaries with projected angular separations $<1$\,arcsec are excluded.
+To mimic our sample selection, binaries with projected angular separations $<1.5$\,arcsec are excluded.
 In the end, we apply the Bayesian approach to infer the eccentricity distribution from the $v$-$r$ angle distribution in each projected separation bin.

 Fig.~\ref{fig:systematics} shows the simulation results.
-The blue points show the case for true $\alpha=1$.
-The red points show the case for true $\alpha=0.5$.
+The solid horizontal lines show the true $\alpha$ values for each case.
 The results show that, for the thermal eccentricity $\alpha=1$, our approach can correctly recover their underlying eccentricity distribution out to $10^{4.5}$\,AU.
-For the case of $\alpha=0.5$, our approach underestimates $\alpha$ at separations $>10^{3.5}$\,AU due to the $v$-$r$ angle SNR criterion.
-The time-averaging effect, which takes place at all separations, turns out to have negligible effects on the results (perhaps the slight overestimate of thermal eccentricity at $\sim10^3$\,AU is caused by this effect).

-Fig.~\ref{fig:systematics} implies that the $v$-$r$ angle SNR criterion is the dominant selection effect and can make our measurements underestimate $\alpha$ at large separations ($\gtrsim10^{3.5}$\,AU) for subthermal eccentricity distributions.
-Since this trend is in the opposite direction of our result in Fig.~\ref{fig:alpha-sep}, and our results reach $\alpha>1$ at large separations, we conclude that our results are robust over these possible systematics.
+The slight overestimate of $\alpha \sim1.1$ at $\sim10^3$\,AU is likely due to the time-averaging effect.
+The $v$-$r$ angle SNR criterion is the dominant selection effect for non-thermal eccentricity distributions at separations $>10^{3.5}$\,AU, making the measured $\alpha$ values deviating in the direction away from the thermal distribution.

 The reason why the thermal eccentricity distribution is almost not affected by the $v$-$r$ angle SNR criterion is due to a serendipitous property of the thermal eccentricity distribution.
 We simulate a face-on binary sample with a thermal eccentricity distribution, with all their distances and binary separations fixed.
 We find that, for any values of the minimum orbital velocity we apply to the sample, the resulting $v$-$r$ angle distribution remains the same.
 Therefore, for binaries with the projection effects and the thermal eccentricity distribution, the resulting $v$-$r$ angle distribution is always flat regardless of the velocity (proper motion difference) criterion used.